5 things you’ll love about the new Watchful Dashboard

 Undoubtedly, the most exciting change is the ability to customize the information displayed on the Watchful Dashboard.
-For example, maybe you don’t use Tags to organize your sites: now you can remove the Tags column from the dashboard entirely.
+For example, if you don’t use Tags to organize your sites, now you can remove the Tags column from the dashboard entirely.

 Like to keep a close eye on PHP versions?
-We’ve got you covered: you can add that to the Watchful Dashboard with a few clicks.
+We have you covered: you can add that to the Watchful Dashboard with just a few clicks.

-At the top-right of the Dashboard you’ll see a gear icon which opens the Table setting dialog (shown below) that allows you add and remove content form the Dashboard.
+In the top-right corner of the Dashboard, there’s a gear icon to access the Table setting dialog.
+This is shown in the image below.
+This allows you to add and remove content from the Dashboard.

 You can even specify the order of the columns, how many sites to display per page, and the default ordering parameters.

-What’s more, the Updater, Remote Installer and Tags Manager can be customized in a similar fashion.
+Additionally, you can customize the Updater, Remote Installer, and Tags Manager in a similar fashion.